MHawksworth/scaladbtest/README.markdown

 have bad weather while *New York* will belong to the United States (2) instead of Canada (1).

-This kind if expressive power can really save typing and space in the file when your tests only care about a small subset of columns on that table.
+This kind of expressive power can really save typing and space when your actual tests only care about a small subset of columns on a given table.

 ### Record Insertion Order